 *FREE admission for Ingham county residents on non-holiday Mondays from 9am-Noon.

 » 13 reasons to visit Potter Park Zoo year-round

 Lansing, MI 48912

 Walk the Gardens

 Fall is an awesome time to visit garden grounds!
-Lansing has gardens all over the city, from the community to MSU projects.
+Lansing has gardens all over the city, from community gardens to larger MSU projects.

-The MSU arboretum has several gardens in one, and the children’s garden has interactive play throughout.
+The MSU arboretum has several gardens in one, and the Children’s Garden offers interactive play throughout.
 The other gardens have their own unique flare and in the fall can transport you to what feels like another world.

 » Find a map to visit MSU Children’s Garden & Horticulture Gardens